Promoting a Secondary Server to Primary

 SOArecord for each (to-be) primary zone must be updated.
 Since

-rndcfreeze/thaw doesn't work on slave zones, the server probably needs to be shut down.
+rndcfreeze/thaw doesn't work on secondary zones, the server probably needs to be shut down.

 - Change the